Surgery and anesthesia · Monitoring protocol

 • Microchip

-Surgical removal with optimal safety margins, followed by histological analysis if indicated.
+Surgical removal with appropriate safety margins, followed by histological analysis if indicated.

 • Cutaneous and subcutaneous masses